LEARN TO ANALYZE, FORECAST AND TRADE

 Upon studying the lessons, we’ll move on to practice in real time: learning the creation of a trading plan and developing analytical skills.
 You will have one week of my personal mentoring with you one on one in live chat, during which you will send me your trading plan for a week and a day.

 I will check it, point out mistakes and you will redo it until the work is done perfectly.
 We will also discuss the market in real time.
 This process should lead you to an absolute independence in analysis, forecasting and trading in the markets.
-If necessary, this stage of training can be extended in the form of one on one communication (mentorship) or in a group.
+If necessary, this stage of training can be extended in the form of one on one communication (mentorship).

 The training will be online: via email and chat (messengers).